leeb48/Ticketing-App/readme.md

 - [ ] do not show edit button when doing search on the main page
  - [ ] check the authentication status in the event controller and pass in the data to the pagination model

+## Booking
+- [ ] create a user session so that multiple booking objects are not created when checkout is clicked multiple times

 ## Alerting
 - [ ] rework alerts so that it can be shown across different pages